History of Vintage Bicycle Posters

 - Galerie un deux trois (Geneva, Switzerland)

-- La Belle Epoque (New York, NY): See the online gallery.
+- La Belle Epoque (New York, NY)

 - International Vintage Poster Dealers Association: You can search for a dealer anywhere in the world.